DavidHavl/DhErrorLogging/README.md

 ## Contributing

 Want to make it better or more polished?
 Feel free to send pull request.
 I am always happy to collaborate with others or listen to a feedback.
+Don't know where to start?
+How about help with writing tests.

 ## TODO:
 - Tests.
 Yes it is boring to code, but necessary.